-After arriving in Bangkok, enjoy a private transfer to your hotel, either the Siam Hotel - set along the Chao Phraya River within a vibrant garden - or the striking Peninsula Hotel, both of which present luxurious getaways swathed in classic Thai charm.
+After arriving in Bangkok, enjoy a private transfer to your hotel set along the Chao Phraya River, luxurious getaways swathed in classic Thai charm.
 Spend the rest of the afternoon at your leisure.

 Start your first full day in Bangkok at the stunning Grand Palace, the residence of the noteworthy Emerald Buddha.
 Next, you’ll head over to Wat Pho for a glimpse of a giant reclining Buddha and marvel over Wat Suthat, one of Bangkok’s oldest temples - characterized by the enormous swing at its entrance.
 After a visit to the impressive Wat Arun on the river, tour the Wang Saen Suk Monastery and its famous “Hell Garden”.
 Optionally have an expert accompany you for more in-depth history and insight.